Bunting Neighborhood Leadership Program A program that builds on your unique strengths

 Improve neighborhood health outcomes and engage their communities;

-Identify the issue – Be able to conduct needs assessments and issue identification that emphasizes learning from the community.
+Conduct needs assessments and issue identification that emphasizes learning from the community;

-Deconstruct the issue – Identify the relevant pieces of the issue that can be changed or improved.
-It is important to know the communities’ strengths/weaknesses/opportunities for change.
+Deconstruct issues by identifying relevant pieces of the issue that can be changed or improved;

-Fellows will be actively engaged in their own learning through self-study, discovery learning, case studies, and a variety of other strategies.
+Be engaged in their own learning through self-study, discovery learning, case studies, and a variety of other strategies;

-Mentoring, coaching, and technical assistance will help guide fellows in meeting their learning goals.
+Receive mentoring, coaching, and technical assistance to help guide them in meeting their learning goals.